|by L. James Hammond|

 Nietzsche rejected the idea of an absolute moral standard.
 In Nietzsche’s time, Europeans were exploring the depths of Africa, Australia, etc., coming into contact with a variety of primitive peoples, and collecting primitive beliefs.
 Nietzsche was fascinated by this new science of anthropology, and studied the various moralities found in various parts of the world.
 Nietzsche felt that the findings of the anthropologists confirmed the old argument of the Sophists that morality is relative, that there is no universal Natural Law.
 Nietzsche admired the Sophists: “they divine that all attempts to give reasons for morality are necessarily sophistical.”32

 Nietzsche argued that some moralities are created by masters, others by slaves.
-(This argument may have been derived from Gorgias and the other Sophists who argue with Socrates in Plato’s dialogues.)
+(This argument may have been derived from Plato’s Gorgias, in which Callicles takes a skeptical view of morality.)
 A slave morality, in Nietzsche’s view, is a morality that extols meekness and compassion; Nietzsche regarded Christian morality as slave morality.

 Kierkegaard agreed with the Sophists that reason can’t provide us with clear moral guidance.
 According to Kierkegaard, our view of what is right and decent isn’t based on reason: “decency.... has its seat in feeling and in the impulse and consistency of an inner enthusiasm.
 ‘On principle’ one can do anything.”
 The reasoning process, which Kierkegaard terms “reflection,” can go on forever: “reflection has the remarkable property of being infinite.”
 According to Kierkegaard, Reason can’t lead us to a universal moral standard.